yabellini/SitioAcademico/content/en/talk/MiRPanel_RStudioCertification/index.md

   url: https://twitter.com/yabellini
 location: on-line
 math: true
-publishDate: "2020-05-08T10:00:00Z"
+publishDate: "2020-06-12T10:00:00Z"
 slides:
-summary: In June 2020, MiR Community hosted a webinar to learn more about the process of becoming a certified Rstudio Instructor.
+summary: MiR Community hosted a webinar to learn more about the process of becoming a certified Rstudio Instructor.
 I was part of the panel with [Shelmit Kariuki](https://twitter.com/Shel_Kariuki) and [Greg Wilson](https://twitter.com/gvwilson).
 tags: []
 title: RStudio Instructor Certification Panel
 url_code: